 Human chorionic gonadotropin (HCG) is often associated with women as it is one of the major pregnancy hormones produced by the placenta once implantation occurs.
 It is also used in conjunction with a low-calorie diet for weight loss.
-However, hCG can actually be used in men, especially as a part of testosterone replacement therapy to offset side effects of low T.
+However, hCG can actually be used in men, especially as a part of testosterone replacement therapy to offset the side effects of low T.

-1. Reverses Testicular Atrophy
+1. Reverses Testicular Atrophy and Shrinkage